williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 11 December 2024
-* What [I do](https://www.linkedin.com/posts/williammilisic_coldsales-unsolicited-itsales-activity-7272704580231057408-Sr3W) what cold calls.
+* What [I do](https://www.linkedin.com/posts/williammilisic_coldsales-unsolicited-itsales-activity-7272704580231057408-Sr3W) with cold calls.

 ## 10 December 2024
 * Key cues you have a [bad project manager](https://www.linkedin.com/posts/williammilisic_projectmanagement-communication-micromanagement-activity-7271973097426075648-ZiAT) on your hands.